rdkcentral/rdkservices/Network/doc/NetworkPlugin.md

 <a name="method.traceNamedEndpoint"></a>
 ## *traceNamedEndpoint [<sup>method</sup>](#head.Methods)*

 Traces the specified named endpoint with the specified number of packets using `traceroute`.

+### Events

+  No Events.

 ### Parameters